NEW ORLEANS -- The New Orleans Saints are returning to the Louisiana Superdome for their NFL season opener Sunday.

 Doug Thornton, vice president of SMG, the company that runs the state-owned Superdome, said that there had been only minor damage -- exterior signs ripped with downed fences and light poles blown over.

 However, there was power in the area and no interior damage.

 Still, Thornton said he still had to coordinate with city officials to make sure evacuation orders would be lifted so he could count on the staff of roughly 2,500 people, including police officers on security detail, needed to host an NFL game.

 Thornton said another matter was whether suppliers could get in to stock concession stands, suites and lounges with food and drink.

 "It takes significant resources to run the dome for a Saints game and we are very pleased that our employees, subcontractors and suppliers will all be available when the doors open on Sunday," said Thornton, who spearheaded the ambitious $200 million, eight-month renovation of the Superdome following Katrina.

-Thornton and a handful of staff remained in the stadium with a handful of staff during the storm Sunday night and Monday.
+Thornton and a handful of staff remained in the stadium during the storm Sunday night and Monday.

 A mandatory evacuation had yet to be lifted by New Orleans and several suburban parishes as of Tuesday afternoon, but officials have hinted that residents should expect to be allowed home before the end of the week.